xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * E_level: E1

-  * We have a coherent effective layer encoding with state space, invariants, drift metrics, and a stability horizon functional.
+  * We have a coherent effective layer encoding with state space, invariants, drift metrics, a stability horizon functional and an associated tension tensor form.
-  * We have at least one concrete experimental protocol that can falsify specific encodings.
+  * We have concrete experimental protocols that can falsify specific encodings.

 * N_level: N1

-  * The narrative that links recursive self improvement, invariants, and stability horizons is explicit and can be communicated to non specialists.
+  * The narrative that links recursive self improvement, invariants and stability horizons is explicit and can be communicated to non specialists.
   * Counterfactual worlds S and U are described and can be instantiated in simple toy models.

 ### 9.2 Next measurable step toward E2